tpatton4/jacananeurogenomics/README.md

 DESeq2 script for 3 dyads (females vs courting males, females vs parenting males, and parenting males vs courting males) in 2 different brain regions (POA and TnA).

 WGCNA script for each brain region using traits measured in the field.
 Overall patterns of gene expression associated with some behavioral and phenotypic traits.

+Input files are .csv.
+Counts_with_egenes files are needed for DESeq2 and WGCNA.
+TraitData is needed for WGCNA.
+SexStageInfo is needed for DESeq2.